BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/consumables.md

 <a href="https://www.wowhead.com/item=172043/feast-of-gluttonous-hedonism" data-wh-icon-size="medium" data-wowhead="item=172043"></a>
 or
 <a href="https://www.wowhead.com/spell=308405/tenebrous-crown-roast-aspic" data-wh-icon-size="medium" data-wowhead="item=308405"></a>
-if you don't wan't to spend gold on a feast.
+if you don't want to spend gold on a feast.

 <a href="https://www.wowhead.com/item=171273/potion-of-spectral-intellect" data-wh-icon-size="medium" data-wowhead="item=171273"></a>
 your damage pot